 Firsts in Film History

 1. The first ever motion picture to be made in Hollywood was In Old California (1910).
-Directed by D. W. Griffith for Biograph Company, the film was a 17-minute melodrama set in the early 19th century, when California was under Spanish and Mexican rule.
+Directed by D. W. Griffith for Biograph Company, then based in New York City, the film was a 17-minute melodrama set in the early 19th century, when California was under Spanish and Mexican rule.
 It starred Frank Powell, Arthur V. Johnson, Marion Leonard and Henry B. Walthall.
 The short was considered lost for many decades, until a copy was found in 2004 and screened at the Beverly Hills Film Festival.

 ![]() |

 2. The first ever movie to have a Hollywood premiere was Robin Hood (1922).
-Directed by Allan Dwan for United Artists, the film starred Douglas Fairbanks as the iconic title character, Enid Bennett as his love interest, Lady Marian, and Paul Dickey as the antagonist, Sir Guy of Gisbourne.
-One of the most expensive pictures of the 1920s, Robin Hood premiered at Grauman's Egyptian Theatre on October 18, 1922 and it was a massive critical and commercial success.
+Directed by Allan Dwan for United Artists, this swashbuckler starred Douglas Fairbanks as the iconic title character, Enid Bennett as his love interest, Lady Marian, and Paul Dickey as his rival, Sir Guy of Gisbourne.
+One of the most expensive films of the 1920s, Robin Hood premiered at Grauman's Egyptian Theatre on October 18, 1922, and it was a massive critical and commercial success.
+The admission price to the premiere was $5 (about $80 in 2021).

 ![]() |